KostyaTheSon/SP-Flash-Tool-Qt6/README.md

-# SP-Flash-Tool-src
+# SP Flash Tool Qt6 Version

-Source code SP Flash Tool v5.1720
+The source code of the tool is SP Flash Tool **v5.1720**

-Source code SP Flash Tool v5.1720 for compile to another x86 computers
+# FAQ:

-Project can be build with QT Lib 4.8 or lower.
+## Is it different?

-Requered: QT WebKit and QTextCodec :: setCodecForTr () and QTextCodec :: setCodecForCStrings ()
+Not really, Except the UI being ported from Qt4 (version 4.8) to Qt6.

-SP Flash Tool - program to flash firmware for MTK based smartphones.
+## Is it AI-Generated?

-Hot key: SP_Flash_Tool_src SP_Flash_Tool Source code
+Almost.
+But thanks to Qwen Coder (which is AI), The UI will be completely ported to Qt6 for compatability with new distros.